 Nearly two-thirds of aspiring franchisees will plan to contact a franchise consultant before opening, and considering it costs hundreds of thousands (or even millions) to open and start a restaurant location, a consultant could be your most crucial investment.

 Step 2: Consult With Other Multi-Location Franchisees

 While all of your numbers and data may point to expanding your franchise, there are details and stories about expansion that numbers can’t always tell you.
 Instead, you’ll have to look to those with experience and knowledge of how to expand a franchise.

-If the business is large enough, reach out to your franchisor to see if they can put you in touch with successful multi-location franchisees—preferably those in your area or location type (rural, urban, or suburban).
+If the business is large enough, reach out to your franchisor to see if they can put you in touch with successful multi-location restaurants—preferably those in your area or location type (rural, urban, or suburban).